 This is a course created to present the basic principles of algebra.
 It is a course that teaches the methods and theories regarding algebraic principles and problem solving.

-POL 100 - Introduction to Political Science
+PHIL 100 - Introduction to Philosophy

 L. Uwaezuoke